-\Students who have accessibility questions or who need accommodations should contact the Section 504/ADA Coordinator, Room 101, Science Building, at 901-572-2570 or by sending an email to Disability.Accomodations@bchs.edu.

-I have received the Essential Functions for the MLS Program at Baptist Health Sciences University.
-I have rea and I understand the Essential Functions and I have determined that I am capable of performing them.
+\Students who have accessibility questions or who need accommodations should contact the Section 504/ADA Coordinator at 901-572-2570 or by sending an email to access.services@baptistu.edu I have received the Essential Functions for the MLS Program at Baptist Health Sciences University.
+I have read and I understand the Essential Functions and I have determined that I am capable of performing them.